bitTobiasMeier/Basta2017_SvcFabric_Lab/README.md

-# Example code for the lab at the conference BASTA!
-2017: Microservices with Azure Service Fabric
+# Example code for the lab 'Microservices with Azure Service Fabric' at the conference BASTA!
+2017

 Requirements: http://blog.bridging-it.de/blog/blogeintrag_4800.html